mramshaw/DynamoDB/README.md

 [Shows how to specify an index, also how to use a __ProjectionExpression__ (basically, _subset_ the query results).]

+#### DynamoDB and "document not found"

+Some databases will return an error if the document being modified or deleted does not exist.

+Likewise if the document being created already exists.

+Not so DynamoDB.

+A case in point: `putItem` - this functions as an ___upsert___ - meaning it will update the document in question if it exists or it will create it if it does not yet exist.
+This may be _helpful_ but it is not _RESTful_.

+__TL;DR__ It is necessary to check for the presence (or absence) of the document in question in DynamoDB to avoid surprises.

 #### Modifying Data in a Table

 How to update a DynamoDB item: